4-way Female FS – AAA Category

 - The geometric centre of an individual’s torso.

-18.7 Total Separation: is when all competitors show at one point in time they have released all their grips and no part of their arms has contact with another body.
+18.7 Total Separation: is when all competitors show at one point in time they have released all their grips and no part of their arms have contact with another body.

 18.8 Inter: is an intermediate requirement within a block sequence which must be performed as depicted in the dive pools.